Gilbert & George: Later work

+In 2019, Gilbert & George held their first solo exhibition in Asia at Lehmann Maupin, Hong Kong, presenting the series THE BEARD PICTURES.

 During lockdown amid the COVID-19 pandemic, Gilbert & George started an online video diary, posting weekly updates on life in their newly limited circumstances.
 The bulletins, often short films, were a continuation of their usual creative habit of documenting social change.

 Awards and honours

-Gilbert & George have received much acclaim with extensive solo exhibitions in the UK, USA, France, the Netherlands, Switzerland, Germany, Spain, Austria, Denmark, Finland, Russia and China; numerous Honorary Doctorates from academic institutions including Plymouth University; and awards such as the Special International Award, the South Bank Award and the Lorenzo il Magnifico Award.
+Gilbert & George have received acclaim with extensive solo exhibitions in the UK, USA, France, the Netherlands, Switzerland, Germany, Spain, Austria, Denmark, Finland, Russia and China; numerous Honorary Doctorates from academic institutions including Plymouth University; and awards such as the Special International Award, the South Bank Award and the Lorenzo il Magnifico Award.
 In 1986 they won the Turner Prize which is widely considered to be the UK's most prestigious contemporary art award.
-In 2005 they represented the UK at the Venice Biennale.
+In 2005 they represented the UK at the 51st Venice Biennale.

 In 2017, Gilbert & George were elected to the Royal Academy of Arts; in 2020, however, they resigned from the academy in reaction to a decision not to go ahead with an exhibition they had been planning to stage in its galleries.